 No forms, no problem.
 When registering voters with paper forms, volunteers need to keep track of a lot of forms.
 Not to mention, there’s significant liability that comes along with doing voter registration on paper -- once you register a voter, you become responsible for making sure their registration form is handed in (and in compliance with state laws).
 Some conservative state governments have significantly ratcheted up the penalties for turning in paper forms late as a way to discourage voter registration.
 This tool does all that work for you.

 Registration is always complete and legible.
 It may seem trivial, but one of the big challenges of doing voter registration is making sure that registration forms are complete and easy to read.
 New registrants won’t be able to go to the next step without completing all the necessary fields and their answers will always be legible.

 More than voter registration.
 This tool goes beyond voter registration.
-Voters can use it to apply for absentee ballots and check their registration status.
+Voters can use it to apply for absentee ballots.
 The system will also send everyone who registers an automatic reminder when elections are coming up!
 Additionally, Indivisible will be able to keep track of the folks that groups register and make sure that they’re contacted in the lead up to elections.

 Using TurboVote is quick and easy -- you can register yourself, send it to friends, share it on social media, and use it to register voters in-person in your community (more on this in the next section).

 Follow these steps:

 Step 2: Choose your language, then click get started!